St Patrick's Catholic Church

 [The Queensland [Wise's] Official Directory 1896-1897]

 Christmas's work as an organbuilder seems to have been eclipsed after the arrival of Mr B.B.
 Whitehouse in the mid-1880s.
-He is reported to have completed Edward Waldron's organ at the Wesleyan Church, Fortitude Valley, in late 1888 or early 1889 after Waldron had died of typhoid fever.15 In 1896, Christmas tendered (unsuccessfully) to move the organ at Holy Trinity Anglican Church, Fortitude Valley, from the gallery to the chancel.16 He died in Brisbane in May 1905.17
+He is reported to have completed Edward Waldron's organ at the Wesleyan Church, Fortitude Valley, in late 1888 or early 1889 after Waldron died of typhoid fever.15 In 1896, Christmas tendered (unsuccessfully) to move the organ at Holy Trinity Anglican Church, Fortitude Valley, from the gallery to the chancel.16 He died in Brisbane in May 1905.17

 Work of cleaning and maintaining the St Patrick's organ was undertaken by Messrs Brown and Arkley of Sydney in the late 1980s,18 and again in 1995 by Ian D. Brown and Associates, when Ian Brown noted that the name 'W. Davidson' is stamped on some of the Clarionet pipes.19 It would appear, therefore, that Christmas obtained at least some of his pipework from William Davidson of Sydney.